RigsOfRods/docs.rigsofrods.org/source/gameplay/vehicle-ai.md

 ### Vehicle name

 The vehicle the AI will use.
 Default is the 'Bus RVI Agora S', a standard vehicle included with RoR.
 Just click on the name to open a selector menu.
-If the chosen vehicle has [sections](/vehicle-creation/fileformat-truck/#sections) and/or [skins](/vehicle-creation/alternate-skins/), AI will use the selected section/skin as well.
+If the chosen vehicle has [sections](../vehicle-creation/fileformat-truck.md#sections) and/or [skins](../vehicle-creation/alternate-skins.md), the AI vehicle will use the selected section/skin.

 ## Presets menu